Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials: Introduction

-A polynomial over $\C$ is called \textit{Unicritical} iff all the finite critical points are equal.
-Assuming $a=0$ in Equation \eqref{maineq}, we get the general form of a monic, reduced, unicritical cubic polynomial,
+A polynomial over $\C$ is called \emph{unicritical} iff all the finite critical points are equal.
+Assuming $a=0$ in Equation \eqref{maineq}, we get the normal form of a monic, reduced, unicritical cubic polynomial,

-Milnor \cite{Milnor+2014+15+24} conjectured that the finite set of values of $b$ for which the critical point $0$ is strictly $(k,n)$-preperiodic under $f_{b}$, form one Galois orbit under the action of the absolute Galois group of $\Q$.
-One can form a polynomial $h_{k,n}^{uni} \in \Z[b]$, whose solution set is the set of all values of $b$ for which $0$ is strictly $(k,n)$-preperiodic.
-Hence, Milnor's conjecture can be stated as, for any choice of $(k,n)\in \Z^{2}$ such that $k\geq 0, n\geq 1$, the polynomials $h_{k,n}^{uni}$ are either constant or irreducible over $\Q$.
-These polynomials can be constant polynomials, for example, $h_{1,n}^{uni}, n\in \N$ are all equal to one (see Remark \ref{coales}).
-Vefa Goksel \cite{Gok20} has shown that $h_{k,2}^{uni}$ polynomials are irreducible over $\Q$.
-Buff, Epstein and Koch \cite{article1} proved the same for a different form of monic, reduced, unicritical cubic polynomial, namely $f_{c}(z)= cz^{3}+1$.
-We use the fact that $h_{k,2}$ polynomials are generalised $3$-Eisenstein polynomials to show that $h_{k,2}^{uni}$ polynomials are either constants or generalised $3$-Eisenstein polynomials, for every even integer $k\geq 0$ (Theorem \ref{uni}).
-We state the theorem below. \begin{theorem} For any even $k\in \Z_{\geq 0}$, the polynomial $h_{k,2}^{uni}$ is either constant or irreducible over $\Q$. \end{theorem} In section \ref{prelim}, we form the polynomials $h_{k,2}, k\geq 0,$ and show that the curve in $\mathcal{M}_{3}$ corresponding to $h_{k,2}$ is $\Sigma_{k,2}$.
-In section \ref{notations}, we fix some notations to be used in the later sections.
-In section \ref{lemmas}, we state some lemmas and tools to be used in the proofs of the later sections.
-In section \ref{t''}, we prove irreducibility of $\Sigma_{k,2}$ curves.
-In section \ref{kqcurves}, we show that our method does not extend directly for $(k,q)$ curves, where $q$ is an odd prime number.
-Finally, in section \ref{unicritical}, we prove irreducibility results in the unicritical cubic case.
+For some of the recent studies on unicritical points in moduli spaces of polynomials, see \cite{Milnor+2014+15+24}, \cite{HT15}, \cite{article1}, \cite{G20}, \cite{Gok20}, \cite{BGok22}, \cite{BG23}.
+In \cite{Milnor+2014+15+24}, Milnor conjectured that, \begin{conjecture} Let $k\geq 0, n>0$.
+The finite set of values of $b$ for which the critical point $0$ is strictly $(k,n)$-preperiodic under $f_{b}$, form one Galois orbit under the action of the absolute Galois group of $\Q$. \end{conjecture} One can form a polynomial $R_{k,n} \in \Z[b]$, whose solution set is the set of all values of $b$ for which $0$ is strictly $(k,n)$-preperiodic.
+Hence, Milnor's conjecture can be restated as, for any $k\geq 0, n\geq 1$, the polynomial $R_{k,n}$ is either constant or irreducible over $\Q$.
+These polynomials can be constant polynomials, for example, $R_{1,n}, n\in \N$ are all equal to one (see Remark \ref{coales}).
+Vefa Goksel (\cite{G20}, \cite{Gok20}) has shown that $R_{k,1},\: R_{k,2},\; k\geq 0$ polynomials are irreducible over $\Q$.
+Replacing the normal form in Equation \eqref{unipol} with the form $f_{c}(z)= cz^{3}+1,\; c\in \C$, Buff, Epstein and Koch (\cite{article1}) proved a parallel version of Conjecture \ref{conj2} for $(k,1),\; (k,2),\; k\geq 0$ cases.
+Both of their approaches rely on studying arithmetic properties of $R_{k,n}$ polynomials and concluding that $R_{k,1}$ and $R_{k,2}$ polynomials are Eisenstein polynomials.
+Here we show that the Eisenstein nature of $R_{k,2}$ polynomials arise from the Eisenstein nature of $h_{k,2}$ polynomials, mentioned above.
+Thus we obtain a new and short proof of Conjecture \ref{conj2} for $k$ even and $n=2$ (Theorem \ref{uni}).
+We state the theorem below. \begin{theorem} For any even $k\in \Z,\; k\geq 0$, the polynomial $R_{k,2}$ is either constant or irreducible over $\Q$. \end{theorem} In the case of odd $k\in \N$, this approach gets obstructed due to an extra $(b^{2}+1)$ factor appearing in the factorization of $h_{k,2}(0,b)$.
+Appearance of this factor obscures the exact valuation of the resultant of $R_{k,2}$ and $b^{2}+1$, with respect to the prime $3$.